Suspect wanted in connection with hit and run death

-The Hopkins County Sheriff's Office has announced that there is now an active warrant for the arrest of Douglas Nathan Phelps in connection with a hit and run fatality on Tippett Road near Hanson on Wednesday.
+On Thursday, the Hopkins County Sheriff’s Office announced that there is now an active warrant for the arrest of Douglas Nathan Phelps in connection with a hit and run fatality on Tippett Road near Hanson on Wednesday.

-Phelps is wanted for Leaving the Scene of an Accident, Failure to Render Aid with a Fatality and Driving on a DUI Sudpended License.
+Phelps is wanted for Leaving the Scene of an Accident, Failure to Render Aid with a Fatality and Driving on a DUI Suspended License.

 Anyone with information is asked to contact the HCSO at 270-821-5661 or Crime Stoppers at 270-825-1111.